Everything you need to know to plan your perfect 3 days in Kyoto itinerary!

 Nishiki Market is around 10 minutes by car or roughly 20 minutes on foot.

-There is no entrance fee to enter this congested shopping street.
+There is no entrance fee to enter this congested shopping street in downtown Kyoto.

 It’s a perfect place to try some local Kyoto dishes and have a memorable dinner all at once.